ruddra/ruddra1.github.io/source/_posts/2014-09-01-perodic-tasks-by-celery-3-dot-1-example.markdown

 title: "Perodic Tasks By Celery 3.1 Example"
 date: 2014-09-01 00:57:41 +0600
 comments: true
-categories: django, celery, periodic tasks
+categories: django celery periodic-tasks
 ---
-(Writer is assuming you have read celery docs)
+####Writer is assuming you have read celery docs from here: http://celery.readthedocs.org/en/latest/index.html<br/>
 As we know, celery can be used as a scheduler for executing asynchronous tasks in periodic cycles.
 Here I am going to share to do that with a code example.
-But I am going to avoid theoritical knowledge here because you can read them in celery documentation.
+But I am going to avoid theoritical knowledge here because you can read them in celery documentation. <!--more-->

 First install celery: `pip install django-celery`.